ROCm/amdsmi/py-interface/README.md

 Description: Set the power cap value for a given socket.

-Input: socket index, amdsmi socket power cap value
+Input: amdsmi socket power cap value

 Exceptions that can be thrown by `amdsmi_set_cpu_socket_power_cap` function: